-- 1. On a call for cooling, the thermostat closes applying 24 VAC to the G & Y terminals on the low voltage terminal strip. - 2.
-The G terminal applies 24VAC to the G terminal of the integrated control, energizing the main circulating blower circuit at the cooling speed. - 3.
-The Y terminal applies 24VAC to the contactor. - 4.
-When the thermostat is satisfied, the contactor and integrated control de-energize.
-Compressor and outdoor fan will stop - 5.
-The circulating blower motor de-energizes after a 40 second delay.
+- 1. On a call for cooling, the thermostat closes and applies 24 VAC to the green and yellow leads in the low voltage area. - 2.
+The green lead applies 24VAC to the G terminal of the integrated control, energizing the main circulating blower circuit at the cooling speed. - 3.
+The yellow lead applies 24VAC to the contactor. - 4.
+When the thermostat is satisfied, the contactor and integrated control de-energize. - 5.
+The circulating blower motor de-energizes after a 85-90 second delay.